 Before he could accomplish this crossing, Outram first had to build an aqueduct over a mill stream (Markeaton Brook) with limited headroom below it.
 At that time, the normal practice would have been to build a stone aqueduct supported by an arch but this was impossible because of the limited headroom and Outram's solution was to build an iron aqueduct.

 In order to achieve this Outram designed a prefabricated cast-iron trough and, although no records have survived, it is likely that the components for this were produced at his own ironworks, that is, Benjamin Outram & Co (aka the Butterley Co) at Ripley, Derbyshire.
 Stone abutments were built on each side of the mill stream and the trough was assembled so that the ends rested on the abutments.
-Holmes Aqueduct, Britain's first iron aqueduct, was filled with water in Feb 1796 and it predates Thomas Telford's Longdon-on-Tern Aqueduct by one month.
+Holmes Aqueduct, the world's first navigable cast-iron aqueduct, was filled with water in Feb 1796 and it predates Thomas Telford's Longdon-on-Tern Aqueduct by one month.

 It is understood that in section the trough was 44 feet long x 15 feet 6 inches wide x 5 feet 8 inches deep.
 The two sides and base were each fabricated from four cast-iron plates, 1¼ inch thick, that were flanged to enable them to be bolted together and braced in order to withstand water pressure.
 The side plates represented voussoirs used in the construction of traditional stone arches.

 Soon after Holmes Aqueduct came into use it was apparent that it was under designed and on several occasions, up until 1930, remedial work was needed to keep it functioning.
 Nonetheless, it survived until 1971 when it was demolished to make way for a city-centre development scheme.
 No attempt was made to save this important structure, nor was an archaeological survey undertaken or a photographic record made.
-In this manner, Britain lost its first iron aqueduct.
+In this manner, the world lost its first cast-iron aqueduct.

 In 1793 work began on the Little Eaton Gangway (sometimes known as the Derby Canal Gangway) that was a tramway extension of the Little Eaton Branch of the Derby Canal.
 Outram was not initially involved with this as the line was proposed by William Jessop in a report dated the 3 Nov 1792.
 The first batch of L-section rails was ordered from Joseph Butler in 1793.
 However, it was completed under Outram's supervision in May 1795.